-Center on Research & Evaluation
+Center on Research and Evaluation (CORE)

 CORE develops high-quality research that links to practice and evaluation in classrooms, schools and school systems, and community organizations that provide services to improve the well-being of children and families.
 CORE also actively collaborates with Simmons faculty/staff, community organizations, and researchers from other universities.